adrian-le-comte/TabL/README.md

 # TabL
 The sample is ready to use.

-When I created my own IDE I struggled a lot in order to duplicate tabs with the WPF framework.
+When I created my own IDE I struggled a lot in order to create new tabs with the WPF framework.
 I eventually found a solution that uses XmlWriters and XmlReaders.

 TabL is an example of code in order to create new Tabs in a WPF application.